-STAKEHOLDERS POTENTIALS Department of KMC ■ Well coordinated functional and resourceful departments within KMC to cater maximum services to the communities □ Support and linkages among various concerned departments, partner organizations, Ward representatives and the communities. □ Availability of required basic resources. □ Formulation of comprehensive internal policies and plans for KMC ☐ Good and efficient service delivery to the target groups by minimum duplication of works ☐ Good linkages and support for resource mobilization ☐ Capable and well functioning Ward Committees and civic societies (pro-active) to response to the community development process. ☐ Delegation of more power and authority to the Ward Ward Committee ☐ Well coordinated Availability of required Committees.
-Capacity building at the ward Members functional and resourceful Ward Committees to cater maximum services to the communities basic resources and support from the departments and stakeholders to initiate sustainable community development programs at their respective wards. level for initiating resource mobilization and networking for CD initiatives with minimal duplication of works Social Welfare Council (GO) ■ Enough room to establish close cooperation and coordination to initiate various CD activities By formulating its comprehensive policy and action plan on CD, KMC should support SWC in monitoring and regularizing the NGOs and social groups by mobilizing its Ward Committees □ Control of duplication work and funding CD activities along with easy access to monitor and regularize documentation system □ A collective and effective mechanism to initiate urban CD program NGO Cooperation and assistance from KMC and other stake holders Initiation, coordination, rehabilitation for stree KMC should formulate its comprehensive policy and action plan for CD programs KMC should initiate close coordination with prominent stakeholders for resource □ Collective effort to address the CD related issues (i.e. street children, child labor, social security and services, gender, slums and squatters, etc). □ Feeling of responsibility and children Positive attitude towards the deprived communities and gender sensitivity mobilization and cost sharing in a transparent way Involvement of Ward Committees and stakeholders in the accountability on CD issuesm by all Strengthened organizational capacities to deal with the community development process Appropriate resettlement programs for the slums and squatters. implementation of CD programs community development process odge Panel Members (Reviewers of CD Diagnosis Report) Integration of social mobilization process within KMC to create awareness and active participation of civic societies. □ KMC should formulate its comprehensive policy and action plan for CD.
+STAKEHOLDERS INTEREST IN KMC EXPECTATIONS POTENTIALS Department of KMC Well coordinated functional and resourceful departments within KMC to cater maximum services to the communities Support and linkages among various concerned departments, partner organizations, Ward representatives and the communities.
+Availability of required basic resources.
+Formulation of comprehensive internal policies and plans for KMC Good and efficient service delivery to the target groups by minimum duplication of works Good linkages and support for resource mobilization Capable and well functioning Ward Committees and civic societies (pro-active) to response to the community development process.
+Delegation of more power and authority to the Ward Committees.
+Ward Committee Members Well coordinated functional and resourceful Ward Committees to cater maximum services to the communities Availability of required basic resources and support from the departments and stakeholders to initiate sustainable community development programs at their respective wards.
+Capacity building at the ward level for initiating resource mobilization and networking for CD initiatives with minimal duplication of works Social Welfare Council (GO) Enough room to establish close cooperation and coordination to initiate various CD activities By formulating its comprehensive policy and action plan on CD, KMC should support SWC in monitoring and regularizing the NGOs and social groups by mobilizing its Ward Committees Control of duplication work and funding CD activities along with easy access to monitor and regularize documentation system A collective and effective mechanism to initiate urban CD program NGO Cooperation and assistance from KMC and other stake holders Initiation, coordination, rehabilitation for streac children Positive attitude towards the deprived communities and gender sensitivity Appropriate resettlement programs for the slums and squatters.
+KMC should formulate its comprehensive policy and action plan for CD programs KMC should initiate close coordination with prominent stakeholders for resource mobilization and cost sharing in a transparent way Involvement of Ward Committees and stakeholders in the implementation of CD programs Collective effort to address the CD related issues (i.e. street children, child labor, social security and services, gender, slums and squatters, etc).
+Feeting of responsibility and accountability on CD issuesm by all Strengthened organizational capacities to deal with the community development process Judge Panel Members (Reviewers of CD Diagnosis Report) Integration of social mobilization process within KMC to create awareness and active participation of civic societies.
+KMC should formulate its comprehensive policy and action plan for CD.
 More responsive and pro-active organizational settings to initiate effective and efficient community development programs.